 A blood specimen is taken after an overnight fast

 The practitioner has the option of testing the patient for either Plasma or Red Cell when assessing EFA.
 Plasma samples look at short term EFA status.
 This covers the duration of approximately 3 days and is useful in assessing short term supplementation.
 Red cell samples look at long term EFA status which covers a minimum of 120 days.
 It can be useful in assessing whether deficiencies and altered status could be effecting chronic illness.

 Red Cell (long term assessment of EFA status)

 Patients must fast from 10pm the evening before the blood specimen is taken (water may be consumed during this time).

 Test results are usually available within 10-14 working days.

 Patient results are delivered via electronic download unless requested otherwise.
 Results can also be issued via hardcopy, fax or web based e-viewer.

 All Australian Clinical Labs Functional Pathology tests are accompanied by an Interpretive Guide to assist practitioners in their clinical understanding and patient management for each result.
-Australian Clinical Labs Functional Pathology also has experienced full time Technical Advisors available for practitioners to discuss appropriate test selection, interpretation of test results, individual cases and other technical matters.
+Australian Clinical Labs Functional Pathology also has experienced Technical Advisors available for practitioners to discuss appropriate test selection, interpretation of test results, individual cases and other technical matters.
 Please call 1300 55 44 80 between the hours of 9:00am and 5:00pm AEST or email csfp@AustralianClinicalLabs.com.au